-Then targeting organizations, attackers often impersonate a senior employee requiring urgent assistance.
+Then, targeting organizations using techniques similar to business phishing, attackers often impersonate a senior employee requiring urgent assistance.
 They may pretend to be in a rush, in an attempt to take control of the conversation.

 Smishing has begun to overtake vishing in popularity.
 With many victims still unused to receiving spam texts – and the growth of text banking – it currently enjoys a higher success rate.

 Smishing texts typically request urgent action, which often means clicking on a malicious link that in turn enables data theft.
-Spam filters stop many phishing emails from reaching inboxes, but no mainstream solution yet exists to prevent texts from reaching their intended target.
+Spam filters stop many phishing emails from reaching inboxes, but no mainstream solution yet exists to prevent texts, including fake bank texts, from reaching their intended target.